-According to Seth Godin, you can certainly race to the bottom in order to win, and you might as well and that will be the worst part of it.
+According to Seth Godin, you can certainly race to the bottom to win, and you might as well, which will be the worst part of it.

 Lowering the price of your product strategically has a fair share of advantages and surely increases your sales.

 Pricing Product & Consumer Surplus